 Many students signed the pledge simply because they thought that it would enable the campus to reopen.

-Sophomore Max Lagarde said, “I signed the Pledge and am willing to wear a mask because it enables me to stay on campus.
+Sophomore Max Lagarde said, “I am willing to wear a mask because it enables me to stay on campus.
 The school is telling us to do it, so I’ll do it.
 I don’t think it has any practical purpose, though.”

 Kieran Teh, a junior, was frustrated with fellow students who aren’t masking.